 The rest of the South Island trail is on the Queen Charlotte Track, a very popular and easy trail that takes you to Ship Cove, the place that Captain James Cook, the first European to set foot on New Zealand soil, used on separate voyages in 1770, 1773 and 1777 as a place to re-provision and repair his ships.

-The track is a nice, relaxing contrast to the ardours of the Richmond Range and an easy end to the South Island TA trail.
+The track is a nice, relaxing contrast to the arduousness of the Richmond Range and an easy end to the South Island TA trail.
 It is mostly a wide track, broad enough for DoC workers to ride quad bikes and other small vehicles on.
 It does involves some long climbs, but these are mostly gradual.
 Travel is through a mixture of native bush, scrub, and some open land, and varies from ridgeline to coastal travel.
 There are many places to stay along the way, too many to list all here.
 Most are up-market, though some are more backpacker oriented, and there are seven campsites.
+Bring cash for the honesty boxes at campsites.
+In 2020 the fee was either $6 or $8 per person.
 Beware of weka stealing your stuff at campsites.

 The usual direction of travel on the track is north to south, as water taxi companies will transport packs (for a fee) from accommodation to accommodation going south, enabling you to walk unencumbered.
 So nearly everyone you will see on the track will be carrying a day pack.
 You could consider reversing your direction on the TA at this point.
 Besides being relieved of your pack, going with the flow also means you avoid this steady stream of people, some of them very well-heeled on cruise and walk packages, coming your way.
 (There will also be occasional mountain bikers going either direction from March to November.)